Introduction

 Here's a helpful video talking about how to EQ acoustic guitar:

-Experiment with Recording Techniques
+Experiment with recording techniques

 Don't be afraid to get creative with your recording techniques.
 Try recording in different positions within the room, such as facing towards or away from the walls, to alter the sound.
 You can also experiment with mic placements above or below the guitar, as well as using techniques like mid-side recording for added stereo width.